 From here, the Kamehameha Highway meanders past Kaaawa (“Ka-ah-ah-vah”), gentle Kahana Bay, and around the northernmost tip of the island to the North Shore.

 The North Shore, about a one-hour drive from Waikiki, also has various lodging options.
-Pick from condo rentals, the exclusive oceanfront Turtle Bay Resort, or Courtyard by Marriott Oahu North Shore if you want to spend more than a day’s exploring this beautiful part of Oahu.
+Pick from condo rentals, the exclusive oceanfront Turtle Bay Resort, or the new Courtyard by Marriott North Shore Oahu if you want to spend more than a day’s exploring this beautiful part of the island.